CrockettLab/outrage_classifier/README.md

 os.environ['KMP_DUPLICATE_LIB_OK']='True'
 ```

-## Usage:
+## Usage
 The current version of `outrageclf` allows users to predict moral outrage using a pre-trained deep gated recurrent unit (GRU) model as described in detail in [this](www.google.com) article.

 To run the pre-trained model used in the article, you will need **model files that are NOT hosted in this repository**.
-If you would like access to these files, please email the Crockett Lab manager by filling out [this form](https://forms.gle/sRDbmtGK1dW6z6ff6).
+If you would like access to these files, see 'Accessing Model Files' below.
 The omited files are:

 - [x] A pre-trained embedding model, stored in a `.joblib` format
 - [x] A pre-trained GRU model, stored in a `.h5` format